tabulate/tabulate/docs/install.rst

 After version 2.0.0 you must switch to version 2 of the REST API plugin (``rest-api``).
 Remove the older one (``json-rest-api``).

+Tabulate can be deactivated and reactivated without losing any data;
+if uninstalled, it will remove everything that it's added (but you will be warned before this happens, don't worry).

+None of your custom database tables are modified during upgrade, activation, deactivation, or uninstallation.